anhpham3621/Privacy-preserving-Data-Science/README.md

 - Protect query execution time to minimize side-channel attacks.
 - Implement padding techniques that balance privacy guarantees and query performance.
 - Visualize and evaluate privacy-utility trade-offs.

+## Background

+- Conventional data privacy methods have significant limitations and assumptions.
+- Differential Privacy improves privacy guarantees by protecting individuals and adding controlled noise.
+- However, it is vulnerable to execution time leakage attacks, which this project aims to mitigate.

+## Proposed Solutions

+- **Manual Time Delay:** Introduces fixed delays but is largely ineffective in practice.
+- **Data Padding:** Adds dummy data to mask query sizes and execution times.
+  - **Full Padding:** Offers strong privacy by fully hiding execution time patterns but at the cost of reduced utility and slower runtimes.
+  - **Partial Padding (Differential Privacy Padding):** Provides a balanced trade-off, improving efficiency while still protecting user-decided privacy.

 ## Features

 - Padding strategies to reduce timing leakage in differential privacy.